lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * Enforce the trust policy "LEARNING"; or

-* If enforcing the trust policy "NO-LEARNING", additionally enforce an overriding exception when an incoming EDHOC message includes an EAD item conveying (a reference to) a valid access token issued by a trusted AS.
+* If enforcing the trust policy "NO-LEARNING", additionally enforce an overriding exception when an incoming EDHOC message includes an EAD item specifying a valid access token issued by a trusted AS.

   That is, through a successful verification of the access token, PEER_RS is able to trust AUTH_CRED_C (if found valid), even though it did not already store AUTH_CRED_C upon receiving the EDHOC message with the EAD item.